UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 To allow for flexibility in modelling provenance, and following best practice used by archivists DataCrate uses subtypes of the [Action], [CreateAction] and [UpdateAction] class to model the contributions of *Context Entities* of type [Person] or [Organization].

 In this example the CreateAction has a human [agent] and the Hovermap drone is the [instrument] used in the file creation event.

 ```
 {
-  "@id": "some-arbitrary_id",
+  "@id": "DataCapture_event_1",
   "@type": "CreateAction",
   "agent": {"@id": "http://orcid.org/0000-0002-1672-552X"}
   "instrument": {